Printing digital type on the hand-operated flatbed cylinder press

-First published in 1998, Printing digital type on the hand-operated flatbed cylinder press was written by Gerald Lange and provides a wealth of detailed information on letterpress printing of photopolymer plates with proof presses such as the Vandercook.
-It is considered the definitive manual on the process.
-This forthcoming fifth edition is updated and expanded, and includes several related articles and essays.
+First published in 1998, Printing digital type on the hand-operated flatbed cylinder press was written by Gerald Lange and provided a wealth of detailed information on letterpress printing of photopolymer plates with proof presses such as the Vandercook.
+Published in four editions by The Bieler Press through 2012, it is still considered the definitive manual on the process.
+A fifth edition, will be available soon in both print and digital versions from Chatwin Books, Seattle.

 Printing digital type on the hand-operated flatbed cylinder press could not come out at a more appropriate time. . . .
 With his years of experience in type, printing and fine press publishing, Mr Lange brings both respect and credibility to the subject of digital type and fine press printing. —Wilber H. Schilling, Parenthesis: The Journal of the Fine Press Book Association

 A masterpiece of concision. . .
 [Printing digital type on the hand-operated flatbed cylinder press] is well worth reading, not just for what it is, a technical guide to the process, but also as a masterpiece of the equally difficult art of describing a technical process in a few clear words. —Nicolas Barker, The Book Collector

 Lange’s understanding of the way type design and printing processes are related is impressive, as is the [monograph’s] breadth of reference. —Andy Crewdson, Lines and splines

 Gerald Lange is considered by many to be the leading teacher of letterpress printing in America.
 In this book he brings to digital type the old-world traditions of letterpress printing. —Phil Bevis, Arundel Antiquarian Books